 Summer is approaching and some of you may be returning to the San Francisco Bay Area.
 With that in mind, Vice Chair Famulari has reviewed the courses offered at UC Berkeley which can be taken for UCSD Economics Credit as listed below (note, you will need to contact UC Berkeley for information on enrolling in their courses):

-These courses have been approved for Summer 2015 only.
+These courses have been approved for Summer 2016 only.
 Courses taken other terms must be petitioned on a course by course basis.
+NO ONLINE COURSES ACCEPTED

 UC Berkeley Course UCSD Equivalency